dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 For ``spark.executor.resource.gpu.amount` and `spark.task.resource.gpu.amount``, which is related to GPU scheduling, please refer to `Spark GPU Scheduling Overview <https://nvidia.github.io/spark-rapids/Getting-Started/#spark-gpu-scheduling-overview>`_

-when enabling `spark.rapids.sql.explain=ALL`, we can get some useful information about whether some spark physical plans can be replaced by GPU implementaion or not.
+when `spark.rapids.sql.explain=ALL` is enabled, we can get some useful information about whether some spark physical plans can be replaced by GPU implementaion or not.
 Eg,

 .. code-block:: none